Table of Contents Show

 This is a stainless steel compressor fridge with a top freezer and more than 10 cubic feet of storage inside.
 It weighs just under 120 lbs, and it’s a frost-free model.
 You won’t have as much maintenance and fuss when it comes to keeping this fridge in good working order.

 The dimensions of this model fridge are 23.5” wide, 24.75” deep, and 59.63” high.
 Expect to pay around $1,400 for this beauty.

 SMETA Propane Refrigerator

-- Propane Refrigerator with Freezer 6.1 Cu.ft - Two compartments, one is a fridge (4.5 cu ft), and another is a freezer...
+- Propane Refrigerator with Freezer 6.1 Cu.ft: Two compartments, one is a gas fridge (4.5 cu ft), and another is a propane...

-- 110V/LPG Power Connection - This Gas fridge dual powered could be powered by 110V or propane gas, which is also suitable...
+- 110V/LPG Power Connection: This Gas fridge dual power could be powered by 110V or propane gas, which is also suitable...

 As you may have gathered from the name of the fridge, this SMETA fridge runs on propane power.
 It’s an absorption fridge, which means it works a little differently than a traditional refrigerator.

 It’s a 2-way fridge, meaning you can run it on propane or AC power.
 You’ll have to budget close to $1,600 for this particular fridge, but it’ll grant you flexibility with your power sourcing.

 The Dometic is a smaller model at only seven cubic feet of storage, but it doesn’t lack in function.
 You’ll get an eye-level, LED temp display that’s adjustable, along with self-locking doors.
 These elements are pretty standard for today’s RV fridges.